Making a Difference, One Bin at a Time

 Residents of counties across the state can anonymously deposit unwanted medications into the bins, rather than endanger the environment and possibly lives by stockpiling them at home, flushing them down the toilet, or throwing them in the trash.
 The discarded drugs are disposed of in accordance with local and state regulations.

-In one way or another, thousands of people touch this chain of events, including Lisa Steinman, Program Planning and Evaluation Analyst for the Sonoma County Department of Health Services in Santa Rosa.
+In one way or another, thousands of people touch this chain of events, including Lisa Steinman, program planning and evaluation analyst for the Sonoma County Department of Health Services in Santa Rosa.

-Steinman has worked on Sonoma County’s Safe Medicine Disposal Program since its inception in 2007.
+Steinman has worked on Sonoma County’s Safe Medicine Disposal Program (SMDP) since its inception in 2007.
 It provides county residents “with safe and convenient methods for disposal of unwanted medications in an effort to help prevent overdoses and to protect the environment,” she says.
 To date, it has collected nearly 140,000 pounds of medications.

 “The CPSC has been with us throughout SMDP’s implementation,” Steinman says.
 “Together with all of our partners, we’ve created a really robust program that gets a lot of buy-in through outreach and educational programs.”